zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 \end{aligned}
 $$

 In general, *the visible projected area is greater or equal to the signed projected area*.
 This inequality is a consequence of self-occlusion, which eliminates the (formerly negative) contribution of back-facing microfacets.
-The two types of projected areas coincide only if the view angle is sufficiently steep, or the microsurface -- sufficiently short, so that the latter does not extend outside the volume swept by the macrosuface translated along the view direction.
-This leads to one of the key assumptions of the microfacet theory: *a microsurface must be infinitesimally tall*.
+The two types of projected areas coincide only if the view angle is sufficiently steep, or the microsurface -- sufficiently thin, so that the latter does not extend outside the volume swept by the macrosuface translated along the view direction.
+This leads to one of the key assumptions of the microfacet theory: *a microsurface must be infinitesimally thick*.
 This limitation manifests itself at grazing angles, and should be familiar to those who have practical experience with bump and normal mapping.
 In addition, since the signed projected areas of the microsurface and the macrosurface coincide, we can only allow the view angles that obey $\small (\bm{v} \cdot \bm{n}) \ge 0$.
 In other words, *a microsurface must be facing the observer*.
 Otherwise, we must must reverse the signs of both $\small \bm{n}$ and $\small \bm{m}$, which will give rise to a microsurface with different statistics.
 More specifically, while $D(-\bm{m})$ will give the correct number, the visibility will be different, which is particularly evident if you take a box and flip it upside down.
 For a tiling surface (such as a sawtooth), reversing the sign of $\small \bm{v}$, so that it points in the same hemisphere as $\small \bm{n}$, produces a reasonable approximation.
 This ensures that self-occlusion is properly accounted for.

 With the assumption (that all projected surface areas are the same) in place, we can combine Eqn.
 1a and 2a into